flaviotordini/musique/src/http/README.md

 # A wrapper for the Qt Network Access API

 This is just a wrapper around Qt's QNetworkAccessManager and friends.
-I use in my Qt apps.
+I use it in my Qt apps at http://flavio.tordini.org .
 It allows me to add missing functionality as needed, e.g.:

 - Throttling (as required by many web APIs nowadays)
 - Read timeouts (don't let your requests get stuck forever)